 The breed immediately gained popularity among her subjects, and owning a Pekingese was a sign of wealth and privilege across England.

-Pekes didn’t arrive in America until the 1900s and was registered by the AKC (American Kennel Club) in 1960.
+Pekes didn’t arrive in America until the 1900s but were registered by the AKC (American Kennel Club) in 1960.
 A few years later, the dog made headlines when it was among the only three dogs that didn’t go down with the Titanic.

 Pekingese Care

-This petite, stocky toy dog can be characterized by its “lion’s mane,” and its long thick coat does need a fair amount of consistent maintenance.
+This petite, stocky toy dog can be characterized by its “lion’s mane,” and its long, thick coat needs consistent maintenance.

-Longest at the shoulders and neck, the full double coat of the Peke needs at least one weekly brushing to help in preventing matting and removing hairs.
+Longest at the shoulders and neck, the full double coat of the Peke needs at least one weekly brushing to help prevent matting and removing hairs.
 They also need to be bathed occasionally.

-Some owners choose to trim their Peke’s coat short to ease the stress of grooming.
+Some owners trim their Peke’s coat short to ease the stress of grooming.
 Maintaining a Pekingese coat can be very demanding since they shed seasonally.

 Delicate attention is required to work on matted or tangled hair.
 Their nails should also be trimmed regularly.